Onyedikachi-E/Onyedikachi-E/README.md

 I’m interested in backend engineering and software development.

-I have advanced knowledge of Mysql administration and currently learning python programming language and mongoDB
+I have work with python and Mysql for database administration and currently learning mongoDB for NoSQL database implementation.

-I’m looking to collaborate in building python applications
+I look forward for collaborative in building different python applications

 How to reach me 08104807107